colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-11-05-53-221320-c-programming-in-easy-steps-by-mike-mcgrath.md

 share: true
 ---

 Are you interested in learning the C++ programming language?
 Look no further!
-In this blog post, we will explore the book "C++ Programming in Easy Steps" by Mike McGrath.
+In this blog post, we will explore the book "C++ Programming in Easy Steps by Mike McGrath.
 Whether you are a beginner or an experienced developer, this book has something for everyone.

 ## Overview